Encyclopedia

 Velocisaurus

-“`html Velocisaurus – Dinosaur Encyclopedia – Dinos and Designs Velocisaurus Velocisaurus (veh-LOSS-ih-SAWR-us; “Swift Lizard”) is a genus of small noasaurid theropod dinosaur that lived during the Late Cretaceous period, around 85 to 83 million years ago (Santonian stage), in what is now Argentina, South America.
-The name comes from the Latin word “velox” meaning swift
+Velocisaurus – Dinosaur Encyclopedia – Dinos and Designs Velocisaurus Velocisaurus (veh-LOSS-ih-SAWR-us; “Swift Lizard”) is a genus of small noasaurid theropod dinosaur that lived during the Late Cretaceous period, around 85 to 83 million years ago (Santonian stage), in what is now Argentina, South America.
+The name comes from the Latin word “velox” meaning swift and

 Velocisaurus Read Post »